 Bernd Sexauer was initially with Deutsche Beteiligungs AG from 1991 to 2006 and became a Managing Director in 1998.
 Since his return in 2012, he has been strengthening the team at Deutsche Beteiligungs AG once more.

-Bernd Sexauer has more than 28 years of experience in the investment business and in corporate finance.
+Bernd Sexauer has 30 years of experience in the investment business and in corporate finance.
 As a member of supervisory boards, advisory councils and other governance bodies he has supported 'Mittelstand' companies in numerous transactions.
 He has a wealth of knowledge especially of the automotive supplier sector, which he was able to apply for the investment in Oechsler.